mgcordova/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/001ce2dc-cff7-4432-9895-df462095ec47)

+<p>Next, we want to log into dc-1 using the public ip address and disable Windows Firewall for testing connectivity.</p>

 <hr>
 <h2>Setup Client-1 in Azure</h2>

-<p>Search up "Virtual Machines" on Azure -> click "Create" -> Fill in the name, Set the resource group, set the image to Windows 10, set the size to 2 VCPUs, and set the admin login.
+<p>4).
+Search up "Virtual Machines" on Azure -> click "Create" -> Fill in the name, Set the resource group, set the image to Windows 10, set the size to 2 VCPUs, and set the admin login.

 <b>Make sure that this machine is in same region and virtual network as the domain controller</b></p>